 Outside there is yet another awesome winter wonderland with ice skating, ice bumper cars and ice tubing.
 We LOVED the ice bumper cars so much!
 And the tubing was super fun.

 When you buy your tickets for this event just know that the ice skating and tubing are unlimited, but the bumper cars are single ride.
-We didn’t love the ice skating, it seemed a bit expensive for the small track we skated around, and the ice was super rough.

 Did you know you can go ice tubing in the year round in Colorado?
 We did it!